For where two or three are gathered in my name, there am I among them...

 How lucky we are to have all of this on our doorstep and it doesn't cost a penny to enjoy.

-Before half term, all the children had the opportunity of studying other faiths.
+This half term, all the children will explore other faiths.

 The God Matters unit Prayers, Saints & Feasts will be taught throughout the school year.
 Each class will learn about their class saint and celebrate their feast day.
 Appropriate prayers will be learned in each year group.
 They will also learn the following -